MrSajidShaikh/chat_app/README.md

 ## Contributions

 Contributions are welcome!
-If you'd like to enhance the app or add new features, feel free to submit a pull request.
+Feel free to submit a pull request if you'd like to enhance the app or add new features.